troyraen/DM-in-Stars/_Paper/figures/main.md

 <img src="temp/check_HR_centerh1_4p93.png" alt="check_HR_centerh1_4p93" width="400"/>

 The datapoint that intersects the 1e-3 line is actually slightly above it (I zoomed in to check).
 Therefore the leaveMS model is much closer to 1e-4.
-Since Teff changes so quickly during this time, this causes the spike in the leaveMS line.
+Since Teff changes so quickly during this time, it is conceivable that this causes the spike in the leaveMS line.
+Check plot (todo, below) to be sure.
 The issue is not caused by the pruned history file.
 I also checked 3.93Msun which has a similar issue.

+- [ ]  plot Teff v age and L v age for (4.90, 4.93, 4.95)Msun. star leaveMS model. see if using previous model for 4.93 would smooth the curve.
+- [ ]  consider smoothing this out by either interpolating using `hdf.interpolate` or just using the Teff of the previous model since it's closest to center_h1 condition

 <!-- fe -->